franco-sam/sql-sharing/README.md

-Running SQL queries from a Jupyter Notebook, using tables created in PostgreSQL.
+Running SQL queries in a Jupyter Notebook, using tables created in PostgreSQL.